It’s that time of year. The time of year that some call the most wonderful time of the year. The holiday season.

 - Coffee & Tea – Whether it is a coffee or tea subscription service or some of your favorite local coffee beans and teas, the gift of warm beverages or caffeine is a hell of a way to say “happy holidays.”
-For coffee, I would suggest Cordial Coffee, Greenberry’s or Happy Creek.
+For coffee, I would suggest Cordial Coffee or Greenberry’s.

 - Jam & Jelly – While Clark Griswold made the jelly of the month club a joke of a gift, I think giving someone homemade local jam is a winner.
 I will also present people with sauces and honey.